 Shape the Rolls

-- Work with one ball at a time, always keeping the rest covered with plastic or a towel.
-Press each ball into a flat square using your fingers.
+- Working with one ball at a time, press it into a flat square using your fingers.

 - Next, tuck the four corners of the square into the center.
 Gently roll the folded dough in your palm to re-form a ball.

-- Place each ball, seam-side down, in a well-buttered 9 inch round pan.
-Brush their tops with one-half of melted butter, and sprinkle with rolled oats.
+- Place each ball, seam-side down, in a well-buttered 9-inch round pan.
+Brush their tops with one-half of melted butter, and sprinkle with a few rolled oats.
 Cover with plastic, and place in a warm spot of the kitchen that's free of drafts.
-In winter, I place it in the microwave oven with a cup of hot water.
+I place it in the microwave oven with a cup of hot water.
 (Just remember not to turn on the microwave!)

 - Let rise until doubled in size, about two hours.
 (In high altitudes, this may take as short as 1 hour.)